hub-kubernetes/cka-exam/Module - 6/Helmdemo/README.md

 We will now import the official grafana dashboard for promethus -

-Put - ` 159 ` in the Grafana.com Dashboard section and it will upload the pre-existing dashboard
+Put - ` 159 ` or `6417` or `3662` in the Grafana Dashboard section and it will upload the pre-existing dashboard

 Give a name for the dashboard